706-419-3883

 The Gut-Brain Axis

-The gut-brain axis is a bidirectional communication network between the intestines to the central nervous system.
-This network also significantly influences the endocrine and immune systems as well as metabolism.
-Additionally, the autonomic nervous system, hypothalamic-pituitary-adrenal axis, and nerves within the gastrointestinal (GI) tract, all link the gut and the brain.1 Simply put, the brain “talks” to the gut, and conversely the gut communicates to brain, and consequently affects cognition and mood.
+The gut-brain axis is a bidirectional communication network between the intestines to the central nervous system and includes the network that links the central nervous system to the enteric nervous system that supplies the gut.
+This network also includes the endocrine, the immune, and the metabolic connections.1 Additionally, the autonomic nervous system, hypothalamic-pituitary-adrenal axis, and nerves within the gastrointestinal (GI) tract, all link the gut and the brain.2 Simply put, the brain “talks” to the gut, and conversely the gut communicates to brain, and consequently affects cognition and mood.
+Now, the gut microbiome is increasingly recognized as a major influencer of central nervous system function through the gut–brain axis.3

 Gut Microbes and Brain Development

-Research now shows that normal adult brain function depends on the presence of gut microbes during development.2 Studies suggest the composition of the microbiota has the potential to either decrease or increase the activity of hippocampal brain-derived neurotrophic factor (BDNF), an important protein involved in neuronal plasticity and cognition.
+Research now shows that normal adult brain function depends on the presence of gut microbes during development.4 Studies suggest the composition of the microbiota has the potential to either decrease or increase the activity of hippocampal brain-derived neurotrophic factor (BDNF), an important protein involved in neuronal plasticity and cognition.
+The ability to reorganize itself by forming new neural connections and pruning unused ones.
 BDNF acts as a fertilizer for synapses in the brain.
+The microflora in your intestines substantially and extensively influences the gut-brain relationship and, consequently, cognition, decision making, mood regulations, emotions, the function of the adrenal glands, and even neuromuscular health!1 3

 Gut Bacteria Affects the Brain

-Your gut bacteria help to determine how many new brain cells you produce; how permeable your brain is to toxic substances; and how well-nourished and protected your brain cells are.3
+Your gut bacteria help to determine how many new brain cells you produce; how permeable your brain is to toxic substances; and how well-nourished and protected your brain cells are.5 Gut dysbosis (unfriendly bacteria predominates over beneficial bacteria) or decreased diversity in gut bacteria significally contributes to ow-grade systemic inflammation, impaired ability of the brain to wire itself and undesirable responses to stress.3

-Diet, stress, and other lifestyle factors can also shape the distribution and balance of your gut microbiome.
-Some strains of intestinal bacteria manufacture compounds that have positive effects on the nervous system while other species of bacteria produce byproducts that exert detrimental effects on the brain and your mood.
+Some strains of intestinal bacteria manufacture compounds that have positive effects on the nervous system, while other species of bacteria produce byproducts that exert detrimental effects on the brain and your mood.
 There have been a few trials where patients with depression have been given probiotic treatments and responded favorably.
 No doubt about it: gut bacteria seriously affect mood and influence behavior.
-4
+8 1

 Bienenstock and Forsythe used a “social defeat” scenario in which smaller mice were exposed to larger, more aggressive ones for a couple of minutes daily for 10 consecutive days.
 The smaller mice showed signs of heightened anxiety and stress–nervous shaking, diminished appetite, and less social interaction with other mice.
 The researchers then collected fecal samples from the stressed mice and compared them to those from calm mice.
 There was an imbalance in the gut microbiota of the stressed mice.
 The gut and bowels have a very complex ecology.
 Unfortunately, the less diversity there was, the greater the disruption to the body.